Record your medical appointments

 Where do my recordings go?
 Are they private?

-Your appointment recordings stay on your own device — the audio is never uploaded to our servers.
+Your appointment recordings stay on your own device — the audio is never stored on our servers.
 Anything else is encrypted and held on servers in the UK and EU, and you don't need to give any identifying details to use Advoca.
 It's GDPR compliant and HIPAA aligned.

 How accurate are the summaries?